What drives your decisions?

 Over the past several decades, the global consumption of animal protein has doubled, and is expected to nearly double again by 2050, when the global population reaches at least 9 billion.
 The reason for this surge can largely be attributed to the economic growth in developing countries.
 People can afford more animal protein.
 And while less poverty is obviously a good thing, it takes a lot more resources to meet the growing demand.

-The World Health Organization estimates that annual meat production will increase from 218 million tons in 1997-1999 to 376 million tons by 2030.
-That’s an increase of roughly 72%.
+The World Health Organization that annual meat production will increase from 218 million tons in 1997-1999 to 376 million tons by 2030.